 I am a fortunate person for so many reasons.
-I know this, but I also know that I work hard at making the most of my good fortune.
-I embrace positivity and jump as opportunities present themselves.
-And because of this, my good fortune seems to grow exponentially.
+I recognize this, but I also know I make the most of my good fortune.
+I embrace positivity and jump as opportunities present themselves, and because of this, my good fortune seems to grow exponentially.

 After Chef Rodolfo Castellanos won Top Chef Mexico, I wondered how this year’s visit to Oaxaca would be for me.
 Would the Chef have time for me?
 How would the restaurant have changed?
 Would his cooking have changed?
 Would he have changed???